rubymonsters/ruby-for-beginners/source/01-preface.md

 Read this book at your own pace, and do exercises at your own pace.

-We recommend reading at least a page a day (ideally more), and taking some more time at least once a week in addition to the weekly meeting on Mondays.
+We recommend reading at least a page a day (ideally more), and taking some more time, at least once a week, in addition to the weekly meeting on Mondays.
 It often helps to meet with others, have some coffee and cake, and hang out while reading some more of this book, or doing a few exercises together.

-Read the book from beginning to end, and do exercises as you like.
+We suggest that you read the book from beginning to end, and do exercises as you go.
+If you come across chapters that you feel are too theoretical you can skip them for the time being and come back to them later, if needed.

 If you'd prefer to jump right in, you can also skip over the introductory chapters.
 Jump to the chapter "Your tools", and read the introductory chapters later.
-If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over the chapter "Your tools", too.
+If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over that chapter too and head straight to the "Built-in classes" chapter and see if that works for you (suggested for people who have already attended a beginner's workshop).

 Take notes about whatever questions come up during the week, things that you don't understand, and everything else worth mentioning (for example, epiphanies